DSA recognizes and has approved the following educational programs for Residential Interior Design.

 CHSP Certification Exam

 Certified Home Staging Professional.
-The Home Staging Certification Exam is available to individuals who are looking to advance their education and career as Home Staging professionals.
-This certification is offered to individuals who are seeking credentials as a Professional Home Stager.
+The Home Staging Certification Exam is available to individuals looking to advance their education and career as Home Staging professionals.
+This certification is offered to individuals seeking credentials as a Professional Home Stager.

 Continuing education strengthens the interior design profession by improving individual attitudes, competencies, knowledge, and skills in specific subject areas essential to interior design.